mcamara/laravel-localization/README.md

 ## Testing

 During the test setup, the called route is not yet known.
 This means no language can be set.
-When a request is made during a test, this results in a 404 - without the prefix set the localised route does not seem to exist.
+When a request is made during a test, this results in a 404 - without the prefix set the localized route does not seem to exist.

 To fix this, you can use this function to manually set the language prefix:
 ```php